BaumSebastian/ALVA/README.md

 The concept of ALVA is to leverage the principles of FGSM as a guide to generate new and unseen data.
 Instead of perturbing the original data sample $x$, the latent vector $z$ of the generative model is manipulated (in this example, we use the generator of a GAN structure).
 The new data is the $x^\prime=G(z^\prime)$, while a misclassification of $x^\prime=G(z^\prime)$, where $C(x^\prime) \neq y$ is described as successful attack.
 This leads to following adaption of the FGSM formula: \
 $z^\prime = z + \epsilon \cdot sign(\nabla_z J(f_\theta(z, y)))$ \
 Starting from an arbitrary latent vector $z$, we first create a data sample $x$ (Or $(x,y)$ if the generator is conditional) using a generative model.
 Afterwards we perturbate the latent vector with formula mentioned earlier to obtain $z^\prime$.
-Using this perturbated latent vector, we generate a new data sample $x^\prime$with the generative model.
+Using this perturbated latent vector, we generate a new data sample $x^\prime$ with the generative model.

 ___